driabwb/CSCI3155Paper/rough_draft.md

 - [ ] Insert here maybe some rationale about why the current solution is best?

 ### Conclusion

+PEP 3104 was indeed accepted into the Python language for all versions of Python 3.
+Why did this PEP succeed where others fail?
+Based on the community feedback, it appears that there was a discrepancy between many programmers' intuition in cases where nested scope is employed, and the actual functionality of the Python language.
+This allows for that nested scope intuition to be realized in practice by using the 'nonlocal' keyword.
+Although other solutions were proposed, such as using a new := operator or using a <function name>.nonlocal style syntax, this solution remained the most elegant and Pythonic in the eyes of the community.

 ### Citations
 [1] K. Yee.
 (2009, January 19).
 PEP 3104 -- Access to Names in Outer Scopes [Online].
 Available: http://www.python.org/dev/peps/pep-3104/